 - Loyola has contracted with Benefit Express (“the COBRA Administrator”) to perform many of the administrative tasks required by federal law.
-This Initial Notice of COBRA Rights indicates when you should contact the COBRA Administrator, rather than Loyola, for information or assistance.
-To contact the COBRA Administrator, you may address all inquiries to:
+This Initial Notice of COBRA Rights indicates when employees should contact the COBRA Administrator, rather than Loyola, for information or assistance.
+To contact the COBRA Administrator, address all inquiries to:

 P.O.
 Box 189

 - The Loyola University Chicago Health Insurance Plan

 - The Loyola University Chicago Dental Insurance Plan